 We have a duty to avoid or remove conflicts of interest or situations that could be perceived as such.
-If we find ourselves in such a situation, we must immediately disclose it to our manager using the online declaration portal, as specified in HUM-1 Conflicts of Interest, in order to ensure that all parties are protected and that information is easily available if decisions need to be referenced afterwards.
+If we find ourselves in such a situation we must immediately disclose it to our manager.
+Discussions between employees and their manager must be documented, as specified in the Policy on Conflicts of Interest, in order to ensure that all parties are protected and that information is easily available if decisions need to be referenced afterwards.

-If in doubt, ask!
-Talk to your manager or your HR partner about the situation or contact the Values and Ethics Office for advice.
-Here are some questions that can help you prepare before you speak to them:
+If in doubt, ask yourself the following questions, talk to your manager about the situation or contact the Values and Ethics Commissioner for advice.

-PERCEPTION OF CONFLICT OF INTEREST - Preparation for Discussion:
+PERCEPTION OF CONFLICT OF INTEREST QUICK TEST

-- 1. Could this situation be perceived by others, inside or outside the organization, as affecting your judgment or ability to carry out the tasks related to your position, now or in the future? - 2.
+- 1. Could this situation be perceived by others, inside or outside the organization, as affecting your objectivity, independence or impartiality in the execution of the tasks related to your position, now or in the future? - 2.
 Could it be perceived as leading you to favour your interests or those of a person close to you rather than the interests of CBC/Radio-Canada? - 3.
 Could it be perceived as leading you, or CBC/Radio-Canada, to favour a given contractor or another organization? - 4.
 Could the situation be perceived as you using your position for personal gain? - 5.
-Could it be perceived as calling into question the independence, impartiality and objectivity of CBC/Radio-Canada itself in the eyes of the public or other interested parties? - 6.
-Could it constitute competition with CBC/Radio-Canada content or products as defined in HUM-1 Conflicts of Interest?
+Could it be perceived as calling into question the independence, impartiality and objectivity of CBC/Radio-Canada itself in the eyes of the public or other interested parties?